dlang/DIPs/Drafts/1NNN-JSH.md

 * [Reviews](#reviews)

 ## Rationale

-SI allows writing code that is more concise, readable, and maintanable whenever data needs to be embedded in a string.

 (we should find some examples in the phobos or dmd source that would benefit a lot from SI and put them here)